High-Energy Decays and Weak Quantum Measurements

 Recognizing decays as realizing weak measurements in the informational sense, in which the quantum fields are treated as part of the measurement apparatus, shows that the quantum-measurement paradigm extends into the high-energy regime: relativistic decays act as weak spin measurements, with detectors recording the ensemble pointer shifts that define weak values.
 This relates weak-value theory, spin tomography, and event-generator methods, revealing that the same measurement dynamics underpin systems from photons to top quarks.
 Existing and future experiments can further exploit these observables to probe CP-violating phases, quantum coherence, and entanglement in unstable systems, indicating that fundamental tests of quantum measurement can be undertaken in high-energy decays.

 \emph{Acknowledgements.}--- The author is grateful for discussions with Micha\l{} Eckstein, Pawe\l{} Horodecki and Fabio Maltoni which catalyzed this work.
-Many thanks to Juan Antonio Aguilar Saavedra, Ben Gladwyn, Pawe\l{} Horodecki, Fabio Maltoni, Ward Struyve for insightful comments on earlier drafts of this manuscript.
+Many thanks to Juan Antonio Aguilar Saavedra, Danilo Fucci, Ben Gladwyn, Pawe\l{} Horodecki, Aditya Iyer, Fabio Maltoni, Ward Struyve and Christopher Timpson for insightful comments on earlier drafts of this manuscript.
 This publication was made possible through the support of Grant 63206 from the John Templeton Foundation.
 The author's work is also funded through STFC grants ST/R002444/1 and ST/S000933/1, the Binks Trust, and the John Fell Oxford University Press Research Fund.
 The opinions expressed in this publication are those of the author and do not necessarily reflect the views of the John Templeton Foundation.